-Plaintiff was granted a temporary restraining order and, after a contested hearing, was awarded a final restraining order.
-At issue was whether plaintiff could establish a “dating relationship” as a necessary element in receiving the FRO.
+The plaintiff was granted a temporary restraining order and, after a contested hearing, was awarded a final restraining order (FRO).
+At issue was whether the plaintiff could establish a “dating relationship” as a necessary element in receiving the FRO.
 The parties met at a gym, where the plaintiff worked and the defendant regularly exercised.
-They never went on a date, never held hands, never kissed, never met one another’s friends.
+They never went on a date, never held hands, never kissed, and never met one another’s friends.
 But they did exchange more than 1300 — often sexually explicit — text messages.
 The Appellate Division agreed with the trial court that these electronic communications amounted to a dating relationship.